ruby-grape/grape/README.markdown

 ```

 If you organize your entities this way, Grape will automatically detect the `Entity` class and
 use it to present your models.
-In this example, if you added `present User.new` to your endpoint,
+In this example, if you added `present Status.new` to your endpoint,
 Grape will automatically detect that there is a `Status::Entity` class and use that as the
 representative entity.
 This can still be overridden by using the `:with` option or an explicit
 `represents` call.